-To be eligible for the Master of Education (M.Ed.) in Early Childhood Education program, either the 12-month online or the 16-month classroom-based version, applicants must hold or be eligible for an induction level certificate or higher in an appropriate field (such as Early Childhood Education, Early Childhood Education/Special Education, or Birth-Kindergarten) and hold a bachelor's degree from a regionally accredited institution with an undergraduate cumulative GPA of 2.75 on all coursework attempted.
+To be eligible for the Master of Education (M.Ed.) in Early Childhood Education program, either the 12-month online or the 16-month classroom-based version, applicants must hold or be eligible for a valid level 4 certificate or higher in an appropriate field (such as Early Childhood Education, Early Childhood Education/Special Education, or Birth-Kindergarten) and hold a bachelor's degree from a regionally accredited institution with an undergraduate cumulative GPA of 3.0 on all coursework attempted.
 Recent bachelor’s degree graduates must meet initial certification eligibility requirements prior to being admitted to the M.Ed.
 Program.
 Minimum graduate semester hours required for certification and degree: 30.

 Required Application Materials Include: